 3.1.
 Physiological loss of weight

 The data on physiological loss in weight (PLW) as influenced by post-harvest treatments and the storage conditions presented in Table 01 showed significant differences between both post-harvest treatments and storage conditions at both stages.
 Treatment T2(0.5:0.5:99) indicated less loss in weight in cold room storage, T4(1.5:1.5:97) showed good performance in refrigerator storage, while T3(1.0:1.0:98) showed less loss in weight for the ambient storage.
-In general, three treatments indicate significant differences in performance for the three storage conditions for the tomatoes stored for 35 days, as shown in Table 01 below.
+In general, three treatments indicated significant differences in performance for the three storage conditions for the tomatoes stored for 35 days, as shown in Table 01. .
 However, Storage in ambient conditions was managed to reach a maximum of 28 days, while the storage of tomatoes in cold and refrigeration managed to reach the final storage.

 Table 01: The influence of post-harvest treatments and storage conditions on weight (%) physiological loss on tomatoes at 1 and 35 days of storage.